 In fiscal year 2009, the District commenced foreclosure proceedings against the Developer, Chapel Creek Partners, LLC and other delinquent landowners.
 Two Special Purpose Entities ("SPE") were formed by the Trustee, on behalf of the Bondholders, to own, manage and dispose of the land within the District.
 In fiscal year 2010, New Chapel Creek, LLC, an SPE, purchased approximately 93% of the land within the District at a tax deed sale.
-This SPE is not reported as a blended component unit of the District.
 In fiscal year 2012, a second SPE, Chapel Creek CDD Holdings, LLC acquired the remaining land within the District through foreclosure.
-This SPE is reported as a blended component unit of the District.
-At year end, three of the District Board members were associated with these SPEs.
+At year end, three of the District Board members were associated with the current Developer.